Free 2-Day TEFL Training

 5. A video.
 Some schools want to see a video of you actually teaching a lesson.
 Some just want to see a video of you speaking and answering some questions.

 6. A portfolio of lesson plans.
 This is one of the most common things schools ask for in the interview.
-Again, they want to see that you can actually teach.
+They want to see concrete evidence of your skills as a teacher.
 On the TEFLPros course, we focus heavily on helping you develop a strong portfolio so you can nail the interview and teach well.
-However, some low quality courses focus only on theory/multiple choice quizzes and leave you with nothing to show in this area.

 At the end of the day, just like any job in any profession, the more qualified and the better your interview, the more likely you are to get the job.
 But just remember, there is not a “one size fits all” answer to the job question.
 It depends.